jehuty0shift/docs/pages/manage_and_operate/observability/logs_data_platform/getting_started_introduction_to_LDP/guide.en-gb.md

 - to introduce the core concepts and key vocabulary.
 - to describe how Logs Data Platform ingests, stores and exposes your logs.

-After reading this documentation, you can read the [Quick start](/pages/manage_and_operate/observability/logs_data_platform/getting_started_quick_start) documentation to configure your account and send your first logs to Logs Data Platform.
+After reading this documentation, you can read the [Quick start](/pages/manage_and_operate/observability/logs_data_platform/getting_started_quick_start) documentation to configure your service and send your first logs to Logs Data Platform.

 ## The Lifecycle of Logs